fusionengine-org/fusion/README.md

   git clone https://github.com/dimkauzh/fusion-engine
   cd fusion-engine
 ```

+If you want to run the example, then just run this command:
+'''bash
+ make example
+'''

 ## Community
 Our community is just growing, so if you want to help us with the project,